iwewe/ActiveDirectoryLabs/README.md

 This repository is licensed under the [MIT License](LICENSE).
 Please review the license before using or contributing to the repository.

-Happy learning and exploring Active Directory! 🌐🛠️
+Lets exploring Active Directory! 🌐🛠️